pku-wuwei/QCN/README.md

 # QCN
-code for Question Condensing Networks for Answer Selection in Community Question Answering
+code for ACL 2018 paper <Question Condensing Networks for Answer Selection in Community Question Answering>